Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Identifying features with crosscoders

 This formulation embeds our conceptual framework (\Cref{sec:conceptualization}) in practical models.
 Note, however, that crosscoder features should not be interpreted as ground-truth.
-We treat the global feature basis defined by the encoders as an approximation of the true $\bm f(\bm x)$, and each decoder column $\mW_{\text{dec},i}^{m_t}$ as a feature vector $\bm \phi_i^{(t)}$.
+We treat the global feature basis defined by the encoders $\bm f_{\text{enc}}(\bm x)$ as an approximation of the features learned by the neural network $\bm f(\bm x)$, and each decoder column $\mW_{\text{dec},i}^{m_t}$ as a feature vector $\bm \phi_i^{(t)}$.
 This enables approximate tracking of features across training stages.